MartinFides/synonym_checker/README.md

   ./startup.sh
 ```

-This will execute the main script and export the results into the `solution` folder.
+This will execute the main script and export the results into the `result` folder.

 ## License
 This project is licensed under the [MIT License](LICENSE).